 After four weeks of rigorous testing, the dust had settled.
-We combed through our notes and analyzed everything from the glaring and obvious characteristics of each case to the nittiest and grittiest of details.
+We combed through our notes and analyzed everything from the most obvious characteristics of each case to the nittiest and grittiest of details.
 Alas, we had a winner.
-The EVOC Travel Bag Pro was the clear Editors' Choice winner.
-It had the best blend of top-end performance, ease-of-use, and blew the competition out of the water in terms of rolling abilities.
-The Dakine Bike Roller bag earned our Best Buy award for its rock-solid performance at an attractive price point.
-Meanwhile, the ToPeak Pack Go X took home a Top Pick for road and gravel bikes.
+The EVOC Travel Bag Pro had the best blend of top-end performance and user-friendliness, and blew the competition out of the water in terms of rolling abilities.
+The Dakine Bike Roller bag featured rock-solid performance at an attractive price point.
+Meanwhile, the Topeak Pack Go X earned a nod for transporting road and gravel bikes.

 The Dakine Bike Roller does not use a frame/stand.
 As a result, it scored at the top of the class in terms of packing process.
 Start by removing the wheels, handlebars, pedals, and rear derailleur from your bicycle.
 Use the appropriate padding to cover your top tube and fork.
 The fork cover is a fantastic touch.
 Then, stick the derailleur in the derailleur padded envelope and place the rear triangle of your frame onto the foam block that holds it off the ground.
 Strap the handlebars to the top tube pad, strap the frame into position, and put the wheels in the wheel pockets, and then you're ready to go.
 The absence of the mounting frame saves significant amounts of time when loading the Dakine bag.
 It is fair to say this takes about half of the time as some of the more complex options.
 One could easily argue that the simplicity of this process leads to a less protected bicycle; more on that later.

-The BIKND Jetpack XL and Topeak PakGo X were the most complicated cases in our review.
-These were the hardest to load and included the most steps and highest levels of complexity.
+The Topeak PakGo X was the most complicated case we tested.
+It was the hardest to load and included the most steps.

-The most protective bike case in our review is the ToPeak Pak Go X case.
+The most protective bike case in our review is the Topeak Pak Go X case.
 If you have a high-end road or gravel bike and want maximum protection, this is the travel case for you.
-This bike case uses a hard-shell design, while other cases are more like a bag and use a fabric construction.
-The ToPeak uses a burly, hard, plastic casing that protects the bike very well.
-If luggage gets stacked on top of this case, the bicycle is protected.
-If the case gets tossed onto a corner or tips over on a curb or sharp edge, the bike is protected.
-The loading process is complex but delivers a solid, protected, hold, and uses foam materials to cover your frame.
-Why didn't the ToPeak case win the Editors' Choice award?
-This case does not work with mountain bikes.
-It only accepts road and gravel bikes, but does not work with mountain bikes due to the longer wheelbase and different axle standards.
+It utilizes a hard-shell design, while many other cases are more bag-like, with fabric construction.
+The Topeak's burly, hard plastic casing protects the bike very well.
+It can withstand tipping over, getting tossed around a bit, or having other luggage stacked on top of it.
+The loading process is complex but delivers a solid, protected hold and uses foam materials to cover your frame.
+So why didn't the Topeak case win best overall case?
+Because this case does not work with mountain bikes.
+Due to the longer wheelbase and different axle standards, it only accepts road and gravel bikes and will not work with mountain bikes.

-The EVOC case delivers a secure hold and protects your bicycle quite well.
+The EVOC Travel Bag Pro delivers a secure hold and protects your bicycle quite well.
 The frame is partially padded, and a frame/stand holds your bike securely within the case.
 We only had one concern with this case as the handlebar mount on the top tube padding is a little weak, and the proximity to the fragile fork stanchions is a bit worrisome.
-There could be a problem the bars come loose.
-The Dakine Roller Bag is easy to use but sacrifices a bit in the way of protection, and the lack of a mounting stand means your bicycle is floating around within the case a little bit.
-When you shake and rock the Dakine case, you can feel your bicycle flopping back and forth a little bit, which is not ideal.
+There could be a problem if the bars come loose.
+The Dakine Bike Roller is easy to use but sacrifices a bit in the way of protection, and the lack of a mounting stand means your bicycle is floating around within the case a little bit.
+When you shake and rock the Dakine case, you can feel your bicycle moving slightly back and forth, which is not ideal.
 That said, we did not observe any damage to our bike during testing.

 Ease of Rolling/Carrying

 The Dakine Bike Roller is a solid performer in this metric.
-The wheels are smaller than the EVOC and use a much harder compound.
+The wheels are smaller than the EVOC Travel Bag Pro and use a much harder compound.
 That said, the handles and slightly more compact feel work well.
 It is also quite easy to lift and toss onto luggage check-in stations or load into vehicles.
-There are plenty of handles to work with, and it has a smaller, less clunky, feel.
-The Pro Bike case was also a solid finisher in this metric and has an easy-to-use feel and plenty of handles.
+There are plenty of handles to work with, and it has a smaller, less clunky feel.
+The Pro Bike Travel Case was also a solid finisher in this metric and has an easy-to-use feel and plenty of handles.

 Weight isn't a dealbreaker for us, though airlines do have varying weight limits for oversized items and sporting goods.
 Obviously, the majority of the weight will come from your bicycle and not the case itself.
 That said, if you are approaching the weight limit and are starting to worry about having to pay additional fees, a couple of pounds difference is certainly noteworthy.
-Also, an underweight case can mean that you can stuff your riding clothes and other soft items in your travel case.
+Also, a lighter case may allow you to stuff your riding clothes and other soft items in your travel case.

-The lightest travel case in our review was the Thule Round Trip Traveler at 17 pounds, 3 ounces.
-Next was the Pro Bike Mega at 17 pounds, 13 ounces, and then the Best Buy Dakine Bike Roller at 17 pounds, 15 ounces.
-The heaviest case was the hard shell ToPeak coming in at 29 pounds, 11 ounces.
+The lightest travel cases in our review were the Pro Bike Travel Case at 17 pounds, 13 ounces, and then the Dakine Bike Roller at 17 pounds, 15 ounces.
+The heaviest case was the hard-shell Topeak PakGo X coming in at 29 pounds, 11 ounces.

 Ease of Storage

-The EVOC Travel Bag Pro was the next best in the ease of storage metric, followed by the Thule Round Trip case.
-The hard shell ToPeak case scored the lowest in this metric, as its design doesn't allow you to collapse the travel case at all.
-This means the ToPeak will occupy a lot of space in your garage.
+The EVOC Travel Bag Pro was easy to store.
+The hard shell Topeak PakGo X scored the lowest in this metric, as its design doesn't allow you to collapse the travel case at all.
+This means the Topeak will occupy a lot of space in your garage.

-There you have it.
-Our comparative analysis of some of the most intriguing bike travel cases on the market.
 All of these cases are serviceable and get the job done.
-We think the Editors' Choice EVOC Travel Bag Pro is the bee's knees and is a clear favorite.
-The Dakine Bike Roller case earned our Best Buy Award for its solid performance at a very attractive price point.
-Finally, the ToPeak Pak Go X earned a Top Pick for those flying with road/gravel bikes.
+We think the EVOC Travel Bag Pro is the bee's knees and is a clear favorite.
+The Dakine Bike Roller case was a great value for its solid performance at a very attractive price point.
+Finally, the Topeak Pak Go X was an excellent choice for those flying with road/gravel bikes.